SoftwareHeritage/swh-docs/docs/user/using_data/index.rst

 the archive's database tables (as ORC files) and graph structure (as compressed CSV).
 It does not include file content.

-The ORC dataset takes about 11TB on disk.
+As of 2022-12, the ORC dataset takes about 11TB on disk.

-Producing this dataset is not yet automated; so it is currently published only once a year.
+Producing this dataset is also not yet automated; so it is currently published only once a year.

 Author/committer name and email are pseudonymized.